 If you are the beneficiary of an estate or a trust, you are granted many different rights under Florida estate law.
-It can be difficult to fully understand exactly what these rights are or if they are being violated, but Pankauski Hauser PLLC can help.
+It can be difficult to fully understand exactly what these rights are or if they are being violated, but Pankauski Lazarus PLLC can help.
 As one of the state’s premier trust and estate litigation firms, we have a deep understanding of the protections that Florida law provides to beneficiaries.

 We help clients understand their rights and then pursue claims against trustees and executors who violate their obligations.
 We are often in court, utilizing the advanced trial and appellate techniques that we have developed by being a firm dedicated solely to estate, probate and trust litigation.
 Our goals are to make you feel confident in the representation you receive and to resolve your case as efficiently and favorably as possible for you.